 Estates of Deceased U.S. Citizens

-Notification of Next of Kin: When a U.S. citizen dies abroad, the consular officer usually notifies the decedent's next of kin by telephone.
+Notification of Next of Kin: When a U.S. citizen dies abroad, a U.S. consular officer usually notify the decedent's next of kin by telephone.
 The consular officer arranges for the disposition of the remains and the deceased’s belongings or personal estate based on instructions from the legal representative or other qualified party.

 A legal representative for these purposes may be: